shubham1507/DevOps-Interviews/Azure_DevOps_Interview_QA_Beginner_to_Expert.md

 ### 42. What is the difference between job and deployment job?

+A regular job is used to execute a collection of tasks on an agent, typically for build, test, or other automation activities.
-A normal `job` executes steps on an agent.
-A `deployment` job targets an Azure DevOps Environment and provides deployment history plus deployment strategies such as `runOnce`, `rolling` or `canary` where supported.
+A deployment job is specifically designed for deploying applications to an Azure DevOps Environment and provides deployment-specific capabilities such as approvals, checks, deployment history, and strategies like runOnce, rolling, and canary.

 ### 43. What are YAML templates?